-We caught up with one of our volunteers to Operation Bobbi Bear, second-year Leeds University, psychology student Emily Moore
+We caught up with one of our volunteers, a second-year Leeds University, psychology student, Emily.

-Emily explained that Bobbi Bear is a centre based in Durban for young victims of sexual abuse, in which volunteers helped the children with their pre and post-school routines whilst simultaneously helping with the local community.
+Emily explained that project is a centre based in Durban for young victims of sexual abuse, in which volunteers helped the children with their pre and post-school routines whilst simultaneously helping with the local community.

 Emily described it as “the most amazing trip ever.”
-She went to Bobbi Bear for three weeks.
+She went to the project in South Africa for three weeks.
 When we asked about her impressions of the centre itself, she said; “it might seem daunting at first but they’re so welcoming.
-Their work is tied mainly around sexual abuse and working with children, but they are such a huge part of the community, everyone comes to Bobbi Bear even if they’re not in the centre.”
+Their work is tied mainly around sexual abuse and working with children, but they are such a huge part of the community, everyone comes to the centre.”

 When we asked Emily to highlight some more memorable aspects of her stay, she said; “I think for me it was the courts, they were so interesting.
 It was so shocking really to be in that environment, it was so strange, the lawyers were just chatting with each other, everything was just so laid back.
 It’s just such a difficult situation, but it was fascinating really.
 You would never get that experience here in the UK.
 One hugely powerful moment for me was when this guy was sentenced to like 200 years in prison for rape and murder.
 All the victims and family and friends all burst into tears and were so happy, and when outside they chanted and sung Zulu songs, it was such a powerful moment.
 You could see the hurt that they had all experienced from this one man.
 We also went to police stations and talked to them about doing talks in schools.
 The police spoke about past talks and how successful they were.
 They had a lot of success stories about action happening after their talks because from that point the children would be educated about what rape was whereas before they wouldn’t have been.”